What's the best way to handle Airbnb insurance?

-Landlords may be liable for the actions of tenants renting out their apartment.
+Landlords may be liable for the actions of tenants renting out their apartments.
 If a guest is injured, the landlord — as the owner of the property — could be held liable.
 This is one reason that many leasing agreements explicitly prohibit home-sharing.

 A standard home insurance policy provides liability coverage and property damage, typically extending to the property's guests and their belongings.
 This coverage may be nullified if you operate a business on your property.
 Regular home-sharing is considered to be a business activity.

-In some cases, insurance companies offer protection for Airbnb hosts tenants stay only occasionally.
+In some cases, insurance companies offer protection for Airbnb hosts with tenants who stay only occasionally.
 Bear in mind, however, the major differences between a one-off rental situation and the operation of a dedicated Airbnb business.
 To carry coverage in the latter case, you will need a home-sharing endorsement or a separate commercial insurance policy.

 An Airbnb insurance endorsement may be available through your current insurance company.
 These cover theft and property damage.
 Certain endorsements may cover liability, theft, vandalism, as well as damage to guests' property.

 However, if property rentals comprise a significant portion of your income, you may need to purchase a separate insurance policy.
 In many cases, a landlord policy may suffice.
 Landlord insurance covers the primary dwelling, other structures on the property, personal property inside the dwelling, lost rental income, and any liability claims filed against you.